Midtown Family Medicine update 3-17-23

-My previous update was on December 11th.
+My previous update was on New Year's Day.

 If you are going to be around high risk individuals, please mask and help protect those individuals.
 We are losing over 300-350 people a day to COVID.
 While the vaccine has proven its protections from death and severe illness we can all still contract an infection and need to quarantine regardless of infection and immunization history.
 The risk of death and severe infection is two-fold increased for those not vaccinated.